 Terence Nicholson is a born Washingtonian and longtime native of Anacostia.
 He is a graduate of the Corcoran School of Art and recipient of the Rosenbaum Memorial Scholarship Award.
 He has traveled extensively as a vocalist and musician with saxophonist Steve Coleman, Omar Sosa and hip hop band, Opus Akoben.
 He has shown artwork at Honfluer Gallery in three of the East of the River art exhibitions.
 He currently teaches Tai Chi,and Kung Fu and fronting his rock project called Thaylobleu.

 Amy Lokoff is recent graduate of American University where she received her Bachelor’s degree in Studio Art and Secondary Education.
-In addition to her job at the arts center, she works as a Library Associate for the DC Public Library.
 When she isn’t working, she enjoys exploring DC’s diverse neighborhoods, going to farmer’s markets, and reading graphic novels.